Netlia/documentation/DeviceComunication/DeviceComunication.md

 | 0x02    | Restart triggered by [receiving of a message from the server](#receiving-messages-from-the-server) |
 | 0x08    | Restart triggered reset button                                            |

+On restart, the 0th byte in the header indicating the number of sent messages is reset and therefore it cannot be used to recognize a dulicate message for the reset message.
+For deduplication it is possible to partly use the 12th byte with the number of restarts, except for the case of hard restart (0x00 in the 13th byte) when this counter is reset.

 ### Test

 The test message is sent after the device sends a restart message.
 The primary goal of the test messages is to receive the settings from the server at the LoRa network before the device starts to function normally.
 You can find more about this issue on the LoRa network [here](#lora).
 Another use can be signal control.